sarrouti/SemBioNLQA/README.md

 In addition to exact answers for yes/no, factoid and list questions, SemBioNLQA also returns ideal answers, while it retrieves only ideal answers for summary questions.

-To run the project:
--	Download the SemBioNLQA web project from
--	Please import the Java project on your eclipse
-- Please use Tomcat 7 which is also included in the archive (https://sites.google.com/site/mouradsarrouti/sembionlqa).
-This Tomcat includes some library used in this system.

 # Installing: #

 1. Download the SemBioNLQA web application.

 2. Clone the project into a local directory.

-3. Instal Tomact 7 which is included in the downloaded project.
+3. Instal Tomact 7 which is included in the downloaded archive (https://sites.google.com/site/mouradsarrouti/sembionlqa).
 We have included all the requered library in this tomcat.

 4. Import SemBioNLQA project in eclipse.

 5. Run the application.

-# Contact: #
+# Contact Information: #

-Please contact Mourad Sarrouti (sarrouti.mourad@gmail.com) if you have any questions or comments.
+Mourad Sarrouti: sarrouti.mourad@gmail.com, https://sites.google.com/site/mouradsarrouti/.